Smart Export Guarantee (SEG) - get paid to export your renewable energy

 Frequently Asked Questions

-How to take your export meter readings
+How to take your export meter readings from a smart meter

 Just follow the instructions from your meter’s ‘sleep mode’.
 Don’t wake your meter first.